esraidil/BIIN-Project/README.md

 You should now be on the homepage of the flask app.
 You can enter a couple keywords about the techniques used to find drugs, mechanisms of a disease, genes affected by a disease, and so on to explore relevant articles that will help start the accelerated research process of drug discovery.
 When you press the "Search" button you might have to wait a minute or two before getting any results.

 The results page will display a few things.
 The user inputted keywords will be displayed in the header, a list of medications found throughout the 100 most relevant articles, and the titles and abstract as well their relavancy scores of the 100 most relevant articles.

+My report is in the file named BIIN Final Project Reprot.pdf and my presentation is in the file BIIN Final Project Presentation.pptx.
+I also included a link to my video demonstration of the tool working.
+All you have to do is make sure you sign in with a Ramapo email to view the link in Google Drive.

 Hope this helps jumpstart your research towards discovering new uses for existing medications!